shruthiannappa/AdvancedRegression/README.md

 - This project was inspired by...

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@shruthiannappa] - feel free to contact me!